Rokoko/rokoko-studio-live-unreal-engine/README.md

 For the plugin to work at its current state you need this development buid of Rokoko Studio: [https://developer.cloud.unity3d.com/share/share.html?shareId=-koPxa5S4I](https://developer.cloud.unity3d.com/share/share.html?shareId=-koPxa5S4I)

-Then you need to download the Live link 2.0 plugin and install it manualy by moving it into your Unreal project's **plugins folder:** [https://github.com/Rokoko/rokoko-studio-live-unreal-engine/tree/4.25_jsonv3/Plugins](https://github.com/Rokoko/rokoko-studio-live-unreal-engine/tree/4.25_jsonv3/Plugins)
+Then you need to download the Studio Live plugin and install it manualy by moving it into your Unreal project's **plugins folder:** [https://github.com/Rokoko/rokoko-studio-live-unreal-engine/tree/4.25_jsonv3/Plugins](https://github.com/Rokoko/rokoko-studio-live-unreal-engine/tree/4.25_jsonv3/Plugins)

 _Note: If your unreal project doesn't have a plugins folder, then create a folder called "Plugins"._